How to Use Keywords in Content

 Where you use keywords in your content matters.
 Too few mentions of your keywords can leave the search engines wondering what you’re about; too many repetitions tell the search engines you’re a spammer.

-To be safe, remember the key considerations for writing content discussed in the previous step of the SEO guide.
+Remember the key considerations for writing content discussed in the previous step of the SEO guide.
 Primarily aim to create something uniquely valuable for users, and then apply these SEO copywriting guidelines for how to use keywords in content.

 SEO Copywriting Guidelines: Where to Use Keywords in Content

 Once you decide what the primary keyword(s) should be on a page, you’ll want to create content that includes the phrase naturally and evenly throughout the page.
-(You’ll get to test your keyword distribution using our Single Page Analyzer in the next tutorial step.)

-Your main keyword should appear in both parts of a web page, the head section and the body section.
+Your main keyword should appear in both parts of a webpage, the head section and the body section.

 SEO Copywriting Tips for the Head Section